.

 The following table summarises how NaaS compares to traditional networking:

 For most companies, the transition to NaaS requires a shift in mindset.
 For decades, they will have been procuring hardware from major network equipment providers.
 The buying process will have involved evaluating hardware vendors and technical specifications.
 With NaaS, they don’t need to dig into that level of technical detail, but they do need to have confidence in the NaaS provider’s ability to deliver a reliable service.
+See our guide to choosing a NaaS provider.

-What is Network-as-a-Service (NaaS)?
+What is Infrastructure-as-a-Service (IaaS)?

 insights